tannineo/cs7ns6-groupwork/README.md

 ---

-Other modules with brief introduciton are illustrated below.

 The Consensus module, in charge of two functionality:

-- `appendEntries`: valuate the log entriess sent from LEADER and append them to log module.
+- `appendEntries`: evaluate the log entries sent from LEADER and append them to log module.
 To note that `appendEntries` will also handle heartbeat (heartbeat comes without log entries).
 Term numbers and index of the log entry are valuated and applied.
 - `requestVote`: handling vote request from other Candidate.

+---

 The State Machine and Log Module provide similar functionalities towards storing and retrieving data, since both of them is implemented by wrapping RocksDB.
-Data and log entries are persisted on dick, so we can lower the risk of losing data when there is a node failure.
+Data and log entries are persisted on disk, so we can lower the risk of losing data when there is a node failure.

+But when before adding a node or after deleting the node, we need to make sure whether the data and log entries remain on the disk are needed.
+The data will be recovered and may produce weird behavior on the index and data consistency.

+---

 A basic implementation of group resizing is done by adding and syncing the list of peers transmitted along with the heartbeat from leader: